 Unlike tile, you won’t have to worry as much about slipping, and it’s also antimicrobial.
 It’s also relatively easy to repair, even more so if you choose a cork tile.

 9. Rubber Bathroom Flooring

 Rubber is the material when it comes to waterproofing just about anything, so if you’re concerned about water damage, then this could be a good choice.

-You can get rubber flooring in just about any colour you can think of, as well as many patterns to suit your taste.
+You can get rubber flooring in a range of colours you can think of, as well as many patterns to suit your taste.
 It also comes in tiles to get a similar look to tile flooring, but if you get a textured rubber, it won’t become super slippery when water spills onto it.

-Carpet probably wasn’t one of the options you were thinking of for a bathroom, but there are some benefits that carpet is the best at providing.
+Carpet probably wasn’t one of the options you were thinking of for a bathroom, but this used to be a popular choice in the ’70s, and there are some benefits that carpet is the best at providing.